yanivyacoby/a-guide-to-your-phd/guide.md

 * You can take classes and work in teams.
 * Attend events organized by the [SEAS Graduate Council](https://gc.seas.harvard.edu/) (they are super friendly!) and/or events hosted by your department.
-* Get involved in SEAS-wide initiative (outreach, the SEAS Graduate Council, etc.).
+* Get involved in SEAS-wide initiatives (outreach, the SEAS Graduate Council, etc.).
+* Meet with folks from [InTouch](https://intouch.seas.harvard.edu/),
+a student-founded peer-to-peer support network.

 ## Lab logistics